 Membership of a dispute resolution scheme by 1 July 2018

 From 1 July 2018, if you are an exempt distributor or seller you will need to become a member of an approved dispute resolution body.
-We are in discussions with the Energy and Water Ombudsman (Victoria) about an application for them to become the approved providers of the dispute resolution scheme.
-Once we receive an application we will consult publically, seeking submissions on the application from interested parties.
+The Energy and Water Ombudsman (Victoria) has submitted an application to extend their role to cover exempt electricity suppliers.
+You can now view the ombudsman’s application and provide feedback.